Spring is football season if you’re looking for your break in the NFL

 Representatives from 26 NFL teams and two Canadian Football League clubs were on hand for a version of what one might cal the Underwear Olympics.

-The 6-foot, 180-pound Sperbeck has been comapred to New England Patriots receiver Julian Edelman.
-Sperbeck didn’t drop any passes in the Pro-Day drills, of which scouts take notice.
+The 6-foot, 180-pound Sperbeck has been compared to New England Patriots receiver Julian Edelman.
+Sperbeck didn’t drop any passes in the pro-day drills, of which scouts take notice.
 He had 80 receptions for 1,272 yards and nine touchdowns last season and is the Broncos’ all-time career leader with 3,601 yards.

 Letuligasenoa drew a lot of focus.
-Scouts want to see if he can transition from down lineman to linebacker at 6 foot 2 inches, and 265 pounds.
+Scouts want to see if he can transition from down lineman to linebacker at 6-foot-2, 265 pounds.
 Paige-Allen has good bloodlines.
-His uncle, Larry Allen, is one of the strongest men in NFL history, a Hall of Fame offensive lineman from his Dallas Cowboys career.
+His uncle, Larry Allen, is one of the strongest men in NFL history, a Hall of Fame offensive lineman who had a 12-year career with the Dallas Cowboys and 49ers.

-Dano time – Not all eyes are set on t he NFL.
+Dano time – Not all eyes are set on the NFL.
 Dano Graves has been hired as quarterbacks coach for Cal Poly, where he earned second-team All-Big Sky Conference honors last fall.
 Graves was The Bee’s Player of the Year in 2010 after leading Folsom to the CIF State Division II championship.
 He overcame injuries at Cal Poly and became, “one of our greatest players.”
-Mustangs coach Tim Walsh.
+Mustangs coach Tim Walsh said.
 “My dream is to coach,” Graves said.

 Comments